 --allow-rootflag is given (PR #1115).

 - Keyboard shortcuts are now declarative (PR #1234).

 - Toggling line numbers can now affect all cells (PR #1312).

 - Add more visible Trusted and Untrusted notifications (PR #1658).

-- The tab icon in the browser now changes to indicate when the kernel is busy (PR #1837).
+- The favicon (browser shortcut icon) now changes to indicate when the kernel is busy (PR #1837).